The Zeros (English band)

 The Zeros were one of the early English punk groups, as chronicled in Henrik Poulsen's book 77: The Year of Punk and New Wave.

 Career

 Originally a trio, they were led by Steve Godfrey (guitar/vocals, b.1959, Walthamstow, London), the cousin of Jerry Shirley of Humble Pie.
 The two other members were Phil Gaylor (drums/vocals) and Steve Cotton (bass/vocals).
 They released a single called "Hungry" in November 1977 on the Small Wonder Records label.
-"Hungry" was No 1 in the NME punk chart.
-That same month, they recorded four songs, including "Hungry," for BBC Radio 1 with John Peel.
+"Hungry" was No 1 on the NME punk chart.
+That same month, they recorded four songs, including "Hungry", for BBC Radio 1 with John Peel.
 Paul Miller (guitar/vocals) joined in early 1978.
-The same year Hugh Stanley Clark became their manager and re signed the band to "The Label".
+The same year Hugh Stanley Clark became their manager and re-signed the band to "The Label".
 They released a second single a year later, "What's Wrong with Pop Group".

-Somewhere in the 2000s, Steve Godfrey created a Myspace page, and posted The Zeros entire discography as well as a series of previously unheard recording sessions and demos.
+Sometime in the 2000s, Steve Godfrey created a Myspace page, and posted the Zeros entire discography as well as a series of previously unheard recording sessions and demos.